Why Isn’t My Dishwasher Draining Properly?

 First Steps to take if Your Dishwasher Isn’t Draining Properly

 Before you embark on any maintenance, it’s important to go through a few steps.
 First, make sure that your drain hose connection is secure, and that the hose itself is not broken or cracked.
 Try unplugging the dishwasher, or resetting its power at the breaker box in your house.
 Sometimes all that is needed is a “hard” reset by cycling the power.
 After going through these steps, proceed with the maintenance tips below.
-Read more …
+More information about it in this article …

 Check and Clean Your Dishwasher Filter Assembly